 On-premise advanced materials lab saves time and costs

 With our fully equipped materials lab, we’ll keep your projects on time and on budget if new custom rubber, silicone or polymers must be developed for a part or component.
 Additionally, we pull from a deep library of over 3,000 different existing portfolio compounds to meet a broad variety of customer requirements.
 The lab can quickly test up to 100 different compound samples without operator intervention.
 When required, we operate around the clock to meet your development and manufacturing needs—a critical service in a global economy where time zones are irrelevant.

-Your custom-molded rubber components can be manufactured and supported at any one of several locations we have around the world: United States, Mexico, China and France.
-Our worldwide manufacturing facilities operate under strict ISO guidelines including ISO 13485, ISO-TS 16949, and ISO 9000.
+Your custom molded rubber components can be manufactured and supported at any one of several locations we have around the world: United States, Mexico, Europe and China.
+Our worldwide manufacturing facilities operate under strict ISO guidelines including ISO 13485, and ISO 9000.
 These facilities operate under a corporate-wide Environmental Management System registered to the International Standards Organization series ISO-14001.